emilyise/Fusions_StJude/README.md

 This is my documentation of fusion analysis from St Jude cloud data.

+## rnaseq_to_fusion
-In this project, BAM files from St Jude are sorted, converted to fastqs, and then run through the nf-core/rnafusion pipeline.
+In this project, RNASeq BAM files from St Jude are sorted, converted to fastqs, and then run through the nf-core/rnafusion pipeline.
 Here's a quick outline of the flow and some of the scripts for reference.

-## BAM to fastq
+### BAM to fastq
 1) run launch_sort to execute bam_sorting
     -requires a .txt list of bam files as input, use ls > bam_list.txt